 Of all the cloud’s advantages, the most compelling for small business owners is that migrating to the cloud is actually a cost-saving solution.

 Cost Savings in the Cloud

 When it comes to the actual migration, there are plenty of operations that you should expect to pay for.
 Moving your data to the cloud, setting up and testing software and hosted cloud desktops, setting up security and permissions for different departments and users, training your own employees, and the standard monthly cost you’ll pay based on the contract with your service provider all add up to a healthy bill for a cloud migration.
-Fortunately, most of these costs are one-time expenses, and your small business will immediately start benefiting from cloud capabilities while you recoup the expenses over time.
+Fortunately, most of these costs are one-time expenses.
+Also, your small business will immediately start benefiting from cloud capabilities while you recoup the expenses over time.

 Other Cloud Considerations

 Internet connection speed is another consideration.
 Because the cloud is running entirely over the internet, it demands a certain baseline of reliable connectivity.
 I almost always recommend that a small business upgrade to faster internet.
 And having a second line installed can virtually eliminate the possibility of outages.
-Still, that’s an up-front cost you should factor in to your decision.

 With the changes brought on by the cloud, you might need to update legacy workflows.
 That could mean changing processes to take advantage of new backup procedures or working to incorporate enhanced security capabilities.
-In some cases, businesses that rely too heavily on legacy workflows (especially paper-based ones) might find that they’re not ready for the cloud.
+In some cases, businesses that rely too heavily on legacy workflows might find that they’re not ready for the cloud.
 Still, very few small businesses wouldn’t benefit from digitization, so undergoing this transformation may very well be worth the investment.
 In addition, some paper-based businesses, such as those in the legal profession, are actually reaping numerous benefits from migrating to the cloud.